 3Commas are known for their tool which provides conditional order setups, copy trader features, and more.
 In addition to their great setup of tools they recently released a sweet bot, that enables you to auto-average your orders.
 The actual intention of this bot follows a simple principle: buy low, sell higher.
 The bot which they created recently is going to do exactly that.
 In our case, we want to use this bot as a safety option for a crypto signal we trade.
 Taking the example above, we want to buy LTC at 0.0172 sats with allocated funds of 0.1BTC for this trade.
 Of course, if we average a trade we most often end up with trading only a part of the actual amount we planned for that trade, but that’s OK if we can manage our risk in exchange for that.
 Let’s take a look at the settings and how one could start through with the bot:

 - Target profit (%) Take profit level to sell all opened trade in one cycle.
 From 0.2 % to 10 %.

 - Base trade size Sets base trade size when trading starts.

-- Take profit type Sets how target profit will be calculated – percentage from base trade size or from total open trades size.
+- Take profit type Sets how to target profit will be calculated – percentage from base trade size or from total open trade size.

 - Safety trade size defines the size of every insurance trade.